GiriRaju45/Numerical-and-sentimental-analysis-for-stock-price-prediction---GRIP/readme.md

 The Numerical Analysis is on the share price data.

-The sentimental Analysis is on the textual data(india-news-headlines)
+The sentimental Analysis is on the textual data(india-news-headlines) Dataset link : https://drive.google.com/file/d/1IoiHmaz1GGVKHLl_9apktJTkfp_7JMTi/view?usp=sharing

 Using the resulting dataframe values, I've provided them into LSTM and performed the price prediction of the stock.